- Student responsibility

 Superior scholastic ability among students is given recognition in several ways:

 is published at the end of each semester.
-It includes the names of all students of at least half-time status whose GPA for the period is no lower than 3.6.
+It includes the names of all undergraduate degree-seeking students of at least half-time status whose GPA for the period is no lower than 3.6.
 Students on the dean's list whose cumulative GPA, as based on at least 20 semester hours, is no lower than 3.75 will be indicated as receiving distinction for continued high achievement.
 Students with incompletes are disqualified.

 is an honorary scholastic society established to promote high standards of scholarship.
 Admission is by vote of the faculty from those seniors who, at the time of their graduation, have met the following criteria: